Auto-Rig

 Biped - Multiped

-For quadruped characters (dog, cat, horse…) it’s necessary to switch to Multi-Ped type instead of the default Biped.
+For quadrupedal creatures (dog, cat, horse…) it’s necessary to switch to Multi-Ped type instead of the default Biped.
 As Biped, the spine controller shapes are oriented vertically.
 As Multi-Ped, their orientation is free, since a quadruped/multi-ped stands with his “hands” on the ground.
-Here is an example to position bones for a quadrupedal creature.

 Limb Options